fakowajo123/Cloud-Driven-SIEM-with-ELK-Real-Time-Threat-Detection-and-Automated-Incident-Response/README.md

 ## Introduction

 This project is a hands-on cybersecurity lab that simulates real-world attack and defense scenarios.
-It integrates adversary emulation, SIEM pipeline development with the ELK stack, endpoint detection, real-time log analysis, automated response, firewall architecture, and incident response workflows.
-The purpose is to demonstrate practical skills in building, monitoring, and defending modern network environments using both offensive and defensive security tools and techniques.
+It integrates adversary emulation, SIEM pipeline development with the ELK stack, endpoint detection, real-time log analysis, automated response, firewall architecture, incident response workflows, and actionable security analytics.

 **Key skills demonstrated:**